Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 git clone https://github.com/thanhleviet/ISfinder-sequences.git
 ```

 At the time of writing, Prokka is not a global app on Gadi so please install and test.
-Run `prokka --depends` to ensure you have all dependencies.
-During testing, we found two required perl modules not globally installed (XML::Simple and bioperl) so if you are using a self-install Prokka app, ensure to also install these Perl modules and add them to the PERL5LIB path in the '.base' module load file, like below:
+Run `prokka --depends` then ensure you have all listed dependencies.
+During testing, we found three required perl modules not globally installed (XML::Simple, BioPerl, Bio::SearchIO::hmmer3 ) so if you are using a self-install Prokka app, ensure to also install these Perl modules and add them to the PERL5LIB path in the '.base' module load file, like below:

 ```
-append-path PERL5LIB <installation_path>/bioperl-live-release-1-7-2:<installation_path>/XML-Simple-2.25/lib
+append-path PERL5LIB <installation_path>/bioperl-live-release-1-7-2/lib:<installation_path>/XML-Simple-2.25/lib:<installation_path>/Bio-SearchIO-hmmer-1.7.3/lib
 ```

-You may also need to manually update the `tbl2asn` file, which NCBI has set to expire.
+You may also need to manually update the `tbl2asn` file (within prokka's `binaries/linux` directory) , which NCBI has set to expire.
 See [known issue](https://github.com/tseemann/prokka/issues/139) for discussion and solution (follow the steps described by YePererva).

+To ensure the binaries are accessible when loading prokka, you may need to add the `binaries/linux` full path to PATH within the `.base` module file.

 #### 9.2 Annotate IS on filtered contigs